Looking for the absolute best things to do in Nice, France? I’ve got you covered! Read on for all my top Nice recommendations.

 In this garden you can find plenty of grassy areas, as well as several fun features.
 There is an interactive fountain/splashpad area, a fantastically imaginative playground with the structures shaped like sea creatures, and various sculptures.
 There is also a wide variety of plants, from flowers to palm trees, both local and exotic.

-Wandering through the garden, people watching, enjoying the respite from the city while admiring the beautiful surroundings is one of my favorite things to do in Nice – we always come through here a few times during our stay.
+Wandering through the garden, people watching, enjoying the respite from the city while admiring the beautiful surroundings make this garden one of my favorite spots in Nice – we always come through here a few times during our stay.

 The Port of Nice, also known as Port Lympia while much smaller than the nearby Port of Marseille, is nonetheless one of the most important harbors on the French Mediterranean.
 It’s for sure worth a stroll by and through the port, particularly as many very large and very fancy yachts are anchored here.
 Your yacht envy will definitely be triggered here!